Find a Job and Post a Resume

 89.7 WTMD-FM / Towson, MD / Adult Album Alternative Rock(AAA)

-Towson University's WTMD is run like a commercial Adult Alternative station, similar to WRNR-103.1 - but without the commercials.
+Towson University's WTMD is run like a commercial Adult Alternative station, similar to WRNR-103.1 - but without commercials.
 This is the place to hear a lot of folk-ish music, and what is regularly called "Progressive Rock".
-The music isn't quite as pop as WRNR, and they pretty much stay with the alterna-folk sound - but the playlist is a nice change from everyday radio.
+The music isn't quite as 'rock' as WRNR, and they pretty much stay with the alterna-folk sound - but the playlist is a nice change from everyday radio.
 They also play a lot of local bands from around the Baltimore area.
 The air staff is mostly a paid professional staff and they do a great job of informing the listener about an artist, without getting in the way of the music.
-WTMD has a decent signal in the area, but it becomes a hard catch in downtown Annapolis, mainly due to the U.S. Naval Academy's 10 watt radio station that is also on 89.7.
+WTMD has a decent signal around Annapolis, but it becomes a hard catch in Annapolis proper, mainly due to the U.S. Naval Academy's 10 watt radio station that is also on 89.7.
 They have one of the best college radio web sites around too.

 Line